CORPORATE SOCIAL RESPONSIBILITY and advocacy

 Below are some of the PMSA’s growing number of social and charitable causes which the PMSA and our staff support and contribute to.

-In 2019, the PMSA Group Office was a collection centre for The Smith Family Toy and Book Appeal which provides toys and books for Christmas to Australian children living in disadvantage.
+Each Christmas, the PMSA Group Office is a collection centre for The Smith Family Toy and Book Appeal which provides toys and books for Christmas to Australian children living in disadvantage.
 Specifically, the toys and books go to 27,000 Learning for Life students and their families.
-Our Group Office staff also exchanged work clothes for elf clothes before Christmas to help The Smith family pack these toys and books for the children.
+Our Group Office staff also exchange work clothes for elf clothes before Christmas to help The Smith family pack these toys and books for the children.
 Some of our staff also delivered the toys over the weekend.

 We are very aware that many of our boarding students at Brisbane Boys’ College, Clayfield College and Somerville House are from drought affected rural areas in Australia.
 Our four schools are raising thousands of dollars through many activities.